benders5e/benders5e/waterbender.md

 You also automatically know the form *Water is Everywhere* and it does not count against the "Forms Known" limit in the class table.

 #### Mist-Stepping
 At 7th level, you are able to use your control over water and ice to move through the air.
-By quickly freezing tiny pillars of ice beneath your feet, you gain a flying speed of 60 feet.
+By quickly freezing tiny pillars of ice beneath your feet, you gain a flying speed equal to your walking speed.

-#### ???
+#### ?
 At 11th level, ...

 #### Expanded Horizons